 Insurance activity is extremely significant for business stability as it serves as a tool for risk management by transferring such risks to others.
-Insurance market has recently witnessed a number of repercussions, including the over-issuance by insurance companies of policies without setting aside adequate financial provisions enabling commitment to compensation for the insured risks, causing certain insurers to sustain difficulties.
-Further repercussions include lack of actuarial experts in the small and medium insurance companies who are in charge of pricing the insurance products and ensuring composition of the necessary provisions.
+The insurance market has recently witnessed a number of repercussions, including the over-issuance by insurance companies of policies without setting aside adequate financial provisions enabling a commitment to compensation for the insured risks, causing certain insurers to sustain difficulties.
+Further repercussions include a lack of actuarial experts in the small and medium insurance companies who are in charge of pricing the insurance products and ensuring the composition of the necessary provisions.

 Further, the year 2019 witnessed important organizational and regulatory developments that may regulate the insurance market.
 These reflect the promulgation of the following law and resolutions:

 Ministerial Resolution No. 215 of 2019, regulating the profession of actuarial expert;

 Ministerial Resolution No. 227 of 2019, mandates insurance companies to appoint an actuarial expert for all types of insurance

 Ministerial Resolution No. 243 of 2019, appointing a Kuwaiti compliance supervisor;

 Ministerial Resolution No. 244 of 2019, regarding the codification of insurance policies.